 Attn: Corporate Trust Administration.

-5. Upon execution of this Change Order, subject to Seller's provision of a properly prepared invoice, Purchaser agrees to pay the full amount added by this Change Order to the Purchase Amount, by wire transfer net 10 days.
-Seller's invoice shall show the cost billed to the Purchaser at the address in Section 4 preceding, and shall deliver such invoice to the Agent at the following Address:

-Enron Engineering and Construction Company
+5. The definition of Agent shall be changed to mean “Enron North America Corp.” with the following address:

+Enron North America Corp.

 as Agent for E-Next Generation LLC

 1400 Smith Street

 Houston, Texas 77002

 Attn: Jody Pierce

+6. Upon execution of this Change Order, subject to Seller's provision of a properly prepared invoice, Purchaser agrees to pay the full amount added by this Change Order to the Purchase Amount, by wire transfer net 30 days.
+Seller's invoice shall show the cost billed to the Purchaser at the address in Section 4 preceding, and shall deliver such invoice to the Agent at the address in Section 5 preceding.

 PART II COST